alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We are immensely helped by the buoyant nature of the avis minima.
 Aircraft have [three principal axes](https://en.wikipedia.org/wiki/Aircraft_principal_axes): yaw, pitch and roll.
-We only have to set yaw, since we will in principle not change altitude nor roll.
+We only have to set yaw, since we will in principle not change altitude nor roll around.

 The electronics have thus to manage avionics and navigation, and some way of communication: